MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/Get-PlaceV3.md

 ms.collection: Tier3
 ms.localizationpriority: medium
 recommendations: true
-description: "PowerShell cmdlet for Places to get places."
+description: "PowerShell cmdlet to Get Places."
 ---

+# Places PowerShell Get-Place cmdlet

 Use the Get-Place cmdlet to view the metadata configured on your buildings or floors within your Places directory, and your conference rooms and workspaces.
 The additional metadata provides a better search and room suggestion experience, as well as other suggestions and experiences when using Microsoft Places.

+> [!NOTE]
-_Note: Work is in progress to bring this cmdlet's functionality into the existing Exchange Get-Place cmdlet._
+> Work is in progress to bring this cmdlet's functionality into the existing Exchange Get-Place cmdlet.

-# Syntax
+## Syntax

 ```powershell